 Cooler ice rentention (Yeti Tundra 45)

 If you are looking for maximum cooling power, premium rotomolded coolers from brands like Yeti, RTIC, and Orca are the clear leaders in keeping ice cold for long stretches.
-You definitely pay for the privilege, but you can expect multiple days of cold temperatures and solid ice in your cooler with these high-end offerings, and that time goes down as you move toward cheaper hard-sided coolers and soft-sided designs (we cover the latter in more detail below).
+You definitely pay for the privilege, but you can expect multiple days of cold temperatures and solid ice in your cooler with these high-end offerings, and that time goes down as you move toward cheaper hard-sided coolers and soft-sided designs.
 If you need ice for extended periods (we’re thinking of you, rafters and multi-day campers), the cost is worth it.
-But for those on day trips or shorter overnight outings with access to new ice, an inexpensive cooler like the Coleman 316 Series or Igloo Ecocool is a fine option.
+But for those on day trips or shorter overnight outings with access to new ice, an inexpensive cooler like the Coleman Classic Series or Igloo Ecocool is a fine option.

 Weight and Portability

 For those who plan to carry or move their cooler with any regularity, weight should be an important consideration.
 Even when empty, hard-sided options weigh anywhere from 10-15 pounds for low-capacity models up to 50+ pounds for premium designs with 75+ quarts of storage.
 Once loaded down with ice, food, and beverages, that number skyrockets.
 And despite including carry handles, they're simply too hefty to travel with for long distances.
 If portability is a priority, we recommend looking at options with wheels, such as RovR’s RollR 60 or Igloo’s Trailmate Journey.
-Although these units still are decidedly hefty (the RovR is around 40 lb. while the Igloo is just under 35), the wheels make them much easier and less cumbersome to transport for extended periods, even just for one person.
+Although these units still are decidedly hefty (the RovR is 41 lb., while the Igloo is just under 38), the wheels make them much easier and less cumbersome to transport for extended periods, even just for one person.
+Alternatively, soft-sided designs like the RTIC Soft Pack 30 Can (4 lb.) weigh even less, although insulating performance and durability are notable compromises.

 Coolers (hard-sided)